fre-eyesus/CSEC_CPD/README.md

 # CSEC_CPD
 ## Overview

 Welcome to the  CSEC_CPD repo.
-This repository is dedicated to enhancing your competitive programming skills through various challenges and resources.
+This repository is dedicated to enhancing my competitive programming skills through various challenges and resources.

 ## Getting Started